Updated: Apr 5

 You will then name the person you want responsible for administering the trust’s funds upon your death or incapacity as the Successor Trustee.
 To avoid conflicts of interest, overburdening the legal guardian with too much responsibility, and providing a system of checks and balances, it may be a wise decision to name someone other than your child’s legal guardian as a Trustee.

 As the parent, you serve as the Trustee until you die or become incapacitated, at which time the Successor Trustee takes over.
-Each person who serves as Trustee is legally required to follow the trust’s terms and use its funds and property for the benefit of your special needs child.
+Each person who serves as a Trustee is legally required to follow the trust’s terms and use its funds and property for the benefit of your special needs child.

-Additionally, you should name multiple Successor Trustees—which can even be a trust company, bank, or another professional fiduciary—as backups in case something happens to prevent the individual you have named as primary Trustee from serving.
+Additionally, you should name multiple Successor Trustees—which can even be a trusted company, bank, or another professional fiduciary—as backups in case something happens to prevent the individual you have named as primary Trustee from serving.

 There are two ways to set up a special needs trust.
 In the first option, we build it into your revocable living trust, and it will arise, or spring up, upon your death.
 From there, assets that are held in your living trust will be used to fund your child’s special needs trust.